Email Marketing

 So far, so good.
 But how do you actually motivate them to seize the opportunity?
 You need your email copy and design to be synergistic to make that happen.
 The secret is to convey a sense of urgency without turning it into clickbait.
 In other words, your email shouldn’t be deceiving in any way — don’t set a countdown timer for 24 hours if your sale lasts for a week.

-Here is what a proper last chance email looks like:
+Here is what a proper last call email looks like:

 last chance email example